 Pioneers In Antibody Medicine

-Drew Murphy, PhD, Executive Vice President, Research February 13, 2020
+By: Drew Murphy, PhD, Executive Vice President, Research

 I don’t remember a time when I didn’t love science, although I was not initially drawn to biology.
 As a young boy watching Neil Armstrong climb down the ladder of the LEM (Lunar Excursion Module for the currently young and/or non-space-crazy) and set foot on the moon made me want to design spaceships.
 A year of college as an astronomical engineering major made me realize that I was much more interested in entering the exciting new field of molecular biology than I was in becoming an engineer in the space race.
 Through a circuitous route, I eventually began working on creating antibody drugs.
 Ironically, I had become aware of antibodies at an even younger age by watching Cora, the character played by Raquel Welch, get attacked by antibodies while traveling as a miniaturized scientist inside of a human body in the sci-fi movie Fantastic Voyage.